Klosmi/html-basics/CSS-Selectors.md

       ```

 - [:nth-of-type()](https://developer.mozilla.org/en-US/docs/Web/CSS/:nth-of-type) : help us select based upon a position in a group of siblings.
-*(In other word it matches elements of a given type (tag name), based on their position among a group of siblings.)*
+*(In other words it matches elements of a given type (tag name), based on their position among a group of siblings.)*
     - eg.: I have ten `<section class="post">`s in a document, and I want to select the *third* to change the `background-color` to red.
     ```
     .post:nth-of-type(3){